HotMaps/Hotmaps-toolbox-service/README.md

 You can also run the toolbox without reverse proxy, wiki and geoserver using the `docker-compose-local.yml`.

-`.env` files should be place at the root of each repository (if necessary).
+`.env` config. files should be place at the root of each repository (if necessary) to set the configuration of each service.

 ##### Project structure

+**

 - root /
   - toolbox-service /